Example of the $4$-pt non-vacuum $\mathcal{W}_3$ classical block: Conclusion

 \section{Conclusion}

 In this work, the monodromy method for the $4$-pt non-vacuum classical block associated with the $\mathcal{W}_3$ algebra was considered.
 Using the fusion rules for the auxiliary $5$-pt block, we have obtained monodromy equations that partially define the $4$-pt classical block.
-Having fixed the functional arbitrariness in the way mentioned above, we have found the contribution of the intermediate operator to the block.
-We also studied the reduction of this monodromy method to the Virasoro algebra and showed that the results obtained within its framework go over to the well-known expressions for the $4$-pt non-vacuum block.
+Having fixed the functional arbitrariness in the way mentioned above, we have found the $4$-pt non-vacuum block.
+We also studied the reduction of the monodromy method for the $\mathcal{W}_3$ algebra to one for the Virasoro algebra and showed that the results obtained within its framework go over to the well-known expressions for the $4$-pt non-vacuum Virasoro block.

 It would be of interest to apply the monodromy method to conformal blocks, where the functional arbitrariness is fixed by the choice of special primary operators \cite{Fateev:2007ab, Belavin:2016qaa} or within the framework of the isomonodromic approach \cite{Gavrylenko:2015wla}.
+Another interesting topic is to consider blocks where one or two primary operators are replaced by degenerate operators with a highest-weight in the fundamental representation of $sl(3)$.

 In this work, we did not touch upon the holographic interpretation of the results obtained.
 It would be interesting to study dual objects in terms of Wilson lines and establish a correspondence similar to the examples given in \cite{Besken:2016ooo}.

-\textbf{Acknowledgements.} The work was supported by the Russian Science Foundation grant 18-72-10123.
+\textbf{Acknowledgements.} I thank Konstantin Alkalaev, Vyacheslav Didenko, Alexey Litvinov and Sylvain Ribault for useful discussions.
+The work was supported by the Russian Science Foundation grant 18-72-10123.